Strategic Radiology Officers and Executive Committee

 Ronald J. Ruff, M.D., Treasurer

-Dr. Ruff is a Board Certified radiologist specializing in diagnostic MRI, Angiography, as well as Vascular and Interventional Radiology.
-He completed his radiology training at University of Utah School of Medicine.
-He went on to complete two fellowships, one in Neuroradiology at the University of Utah School of Medicine and one in Vascular and Interventional Radiology from Emory University School of Medicine.
-Dr. Ruff is a practicing radiologist with Mountain Medical Physician Specialists (MMPS) based out of Murray, Utah.
-MMPS is the largest radiology and vascular surgery practice in Utah, serving more than 15 locations, including local hospitals and private clinics.
+Dr. Ruff serves as treasurer of Strategic Radiology and is the president of Mountain Medical Physician Specialists (MMPS), based in Murray, Utah.
+He is a board-certified radiologist specializing in diagnostic MRI, angiography, and vascular and Interventional radiology.
+Dr. Ruff completed his radiology training at University of Utah School of Medicine and went on to complete two fellowships, one in neuroradiology at the University of Utah School of Medicine and one in vascular and interventional radiology at Emory University School of Medicine.
+MMPS provides inpatient and outpatient radiology and vascular surgery services to multiple hospitals and private clinics in Utah.